JupiterOne-Archives/docs-old/docs/integrations/okta/index.md

 - Visualize Okta users, groups, devices, applications, and services in the JupiterOne graph.
 - Map Okta users to employees in your JupiterOne account.
+- See Okta rules which are automatically adding users to groups.
+Write queries to determine which users were added via rules.
 - Monitor changes to Okta users and access management data using JupiterOne alerts.
 - Create an employee entity that is used to map users across your organization